renderedtext/render_async/README.md

 You are telling `render_async` to fetch comments_path every 5 seconds.

 This can be handy if you want to enable polling for a specific URL.

+Polling may be stopped by sending the `async-stop` event to the container element.
+Polling may be started by sending the `async-start` event to the container element.

 NOTE: By passing interval to `render_async`, initial container element will remain in HTML tree, it will not be replaced with request response.